e4drcf/ewizardjs-docs/docs/documentation/navigator.md

 ## Flow

 The presentation structure can not be modified whenever user view the slide.
-For these purposes can be used custom flow.
-Custom flow allows to create new demonstration flow dynamically by reusing the existing slides from the presentation.
+So to change the slide`s ordering in presentation can be used custom flow.
+Custom flow allows to create new demonstration flow dynamically by reusing the existing slides.
 That's mean during the presentation will be available only the slides from the new flow.

 Navigator provides the set of methods to work with flows such as:

-- **`setFlow(structureFlow, goToOptions)`** - creates the new presentation flow and set it as a current
+- **`setFlow(structureFlow, goToOptions)`** - creates a new presentation flow and set it as a current one

 **Arguments**